 When roots stay too wet, they struggle to absorb nutrients like zinc.
 Ensure your pots have good drainage and the root zone has enough oxygen.
 If your soil is dense or you're watering too frequently, your plant won’t be able to access the zinc it needs.

 Zinc competes with other nutrients, especially phosphorus, for absorption.
-If you’ve been using bloom boosters too early or too often, or if you’ve overloaded your plant with other micronutrients (like calcium or iron), zinc uptake can be blocked.
+If you’ve been using bloom boosters too early or too often, which is easily done, or if you’ve overloaded your plant with other micronutrients (like calcium or iron), zinc uptake can be blocked.

-If you think phosphorus might be a problem, consider cutting back on bloom boosters or simplifying your nutrient mix.
+If you think phosphorus deficiencies might be a problem, consider cutting back on bloom boosters or simplifying your nutrient mix.
+There is a ripple effect when plants experience a deficiency or toxicity, so cutting off nutrients and opting to flush plants is the best method.

 The good news is, fixing a zinc deficiency is usually pretty simple.
 Here’s how to get your plant back on track: